Programming-Competitions/NeuripsHS/README.md

 ## Model arch

- - STT model, outputs text
+ - STT model, outputs text (whisper-small is good, finetune it on our langauges, need around 1.5k hours per language)
  - emotion classifier model for audio
  - translation transformer, lang to lang
  - TTS model on final translated text to mediums